abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### Describing Performance

-* You can look at what happens when load increases in two ways:
+* You can look at what happens when the load increases in two ways:
   * When you increase a load parameter and keep system resources fixed, how is the performance of your system affected?
   * When you increase a load parameter, how much do you need to increase the resources if you want to keep performance unchanged?
-* Response time what the client sees, including the time to process the request (the service time) and network delays and queuing delays.
+* Response time is what the client sees, including the time to process the request (the service time) and network delays and queuing delays.
 * Latency is the duration that a request is waiting to be handled – during which it is *latent*, awaiting service.
-* The mean is not a good metrics to describe the "typical" response time, as it doesn't tell you how many users experienced that delay.
+* The mean is not a good metric to describe the "typical" response time, as it doesn't tell you how many users experienced that delay.
 Prefer percentiles instead.
 * High percentiles of response times, or tail latencies, are important because they directly affect users' experience of the service.
 * Reducing response times at high percentiles is difficult because they are easily affected by random events outside your control, and the benefits are diminishing.
 * When artificially generating load to test scalability, the client must send requests independently of the response time, or else it will artificially keep the queues shorter than in reality, thereby skewing the measurements.